 Why a Breast Biopsy Is Performed

 ultrasound, or if a lump was found during a physical exam.

-The Risks of a Breast Biopsy
+What Are the Risks of a Breast Biopsy?

 possible side effects of a breast biopsy include:

-- altered appearance of your breast, depending on the size
+- an altered appearance of your breast, depending on the size

-- bruising and swelling of the breast
+- bruising of the breast

 - soreness at the injection site

-- infection of the biopsy site
+- an infection of the biopsy site

-Be sure to follow your doctor’s instructions for after-biopsy care.
+care after the biopsy.
 This will greatly reduce your chance of infection.